-Your doctor will advise you not to make someone pregnant while having chemotherapy, and for a few months afterwards.
+Your doctor will advise you not to get pregnant while having chemotherapy, and for some time afterwards.
 This is because the chemotherapy drugs could harm a developing baby.
 It is important to use effective contraception.
-You can discuss this with your doctor or specialist nurse.
+You can discuss this with your cancer doctor or specialist nurse.